WorldPlay: Towards Long-Term Geometric Consistency for Real-Time Interactive World Modeling: Experiments

 \subsection{Ablation}

-\textbf{Action Representation.} Table.~\ref{tab:action} validates the effectiveness of the proposed dual-action representation.
+\textbf{Action Representation.} Table~\ref{tab:action} validates the effectiveness of the proposed dual-action representation.
 When using only discrete keys as action signals, the model struggles to achieve fine-grained control, such as the distance of movement or the degree of rotation, resulting in poor performance on $R_{\text{dist}}$ and $T_{\text{dist}}$ metrics.
 Using continuous camera poses yields better results but converges more difficult due to scale variance.
 By employing the dual-action representation, we achieve the best overall control performance.

-\textbf{RoPE Design.} Table.~\ref{tab:rope} presents the quantitative results of different RoPE designs within the memory mechanism, showing that reframed rope outperforms naive counterparts, especially on visual metrics.
+\textbf{RoPE Design.} Table.~\ref{tab:rope} presents the quantitative results of different RoPE designs within the memory mechanism \wenq{as detailed in Sec.~\ref{sec:memory}}, showing that reframed rope outperforms naive counterparts, especially on visual metrics.
 As illustrated in the upper part of Fig.~\ref{fig:rope}, RoPE is more prone to error accumulation.
 It also increases the distance between memory and predicted chunk due to absolute temporal indices, resulting in weaker geometric consistency, as shown in the lower part of Fig.~\ref{fig:rope}.

 \textbf{Context Forcing.} To verify the importance of memory alignment, we train the teacher model following~\cite{yu2025context}, where the memory is selected at latent level rather than at chunk level.
 Although this may reduce the number of memory context in the teacher model, it also introduce misaligned context between the teacher and student model, leading to collapsed results as shown in Fig.~\ref{fig:distillation_ablation}a.
-Additionally, for the past chunks $x_{0:j-1}$, we attempt to self-rollout historical chunks as context following the inference-time recipe as in~\cite{yang2025longlive}.
+Moreover, utilizing a memory-less bidirectional model as the teacher induces a distribution mismatch, which hinders long-horizon video generation and significantly compromises long-term consistency, as illustrated in Fig.~\ref{fig:distillation_ablation}b.
+Additionally, for the past chunks $x_{0:j-1}$, we attempt to self-rollout historical chunks as context following~\cite{yang2025longlive}.
 However, this may cause the bidirectional diffusion model to provide inaccurate score estimation, as it is trained using clean chunks as memory.
-Consequently, this discrepancy introduces artifacts as illustrated in~Fig.~\ref{fig:distillation_ablation}b.
-We obtain historical chunks by sampling from real videos, which yields superior results as shown in Fig.~\ref{fig:distillation_ablation}c.
+Consequently, this discrepancy introduces artifacts as illustrated in~Fig.~\ref{fig:distillation_ablation}c.
+We obtain historical chunks by sampling from real videos, which yields superior results as shown in Fig.~\ref{fig:distillation_ablation}d.